 Much like my previous entry in this category, LUCKY LOUIE, this is a show that I didn’t watch when it originally aired, back in 1999, I’m not sure I even remember hearing about it at the time.
 Many years later some cable station aired it in reruns and that’s how I caught it.

-Several Hollywood personalities, including Keanu Reeves, Sandra Bullock, and Salma Hayek, make appearances on the show playing themselves.
-Plots in various episodes involve the first actor hired to star in the film deciding to come out as gay, the first director dropping dead, Peter himself having a small heart attack and a brush with cancer, the film going $10 million over-budget, and the revelation that during a drunken one-night stand Peter and Jane had sex again and now she was pregnant with his 2nd child, a son, whom Bobby G. intends to raise as his own.
+Several Hollywood personalities, including Keanu Reeves, Sandra Bullock, and Salma Hayek, make appearances on the show playing fictionalized versions of themselves.
+Plots in various episodes involve the first actor hired to star in the film deciding to come out as gay, the first director dropping dead under questionable circumstances, Peter himself having a small heart attack and a brush with cancer, the film going $10 million over-budget, and the revelation that during a drunken one-night stand Peter and Jane had sex again and now she was pregnant with his 2nd child, a son, whom Bobby G. intends to raise as his own.

 13 episodes were filmed, released on DVD as ACTION: THE COMPLETE SERIES